plumenator/plfa.github.io/src/plfa/part1/Isomorphism.lagda.md

 Why do `to` and `from` not form an isomorphism?

-Answer: Because (bin-to ∘ bin-from) is not the identity function
+Answer: Because of leading zeros, multiple members of Bin would map to a member in ℕ

 ## Standard library